DataFire/Integrations/integrations/generated/google_compute/README.md

   * portRange `string`: This field is used along with the target field for TargetHttpProxy, TargetHttpsProxy, TargetSslProxy, TargetTcpProxy, TargetVpnGateway, TargetPool, TargetInstance.
   * ports `array`: This field is used along with the backend_service field for internal load balancing.
     * items `string`
   * region `string`: [Output Only] URL of the region where the regional forwarding rule resides.
 This field is not applicable to global forwarding rules.
+You must specify this field as part of the HTTP request URL.
+It is not settable as a field in the request body.
   * selfLink `string`: [Output Only] Server-defined URL for the resource.
   * subnetwork `string`: This field is not used for external load balancing.
   * target `string`: The URL of the target resource to receive the matched traffic.
 For regional forwarding rules, this target must live in the same region as the forwarding rule.
 For global forwarding rules, this target must be a global load balancing resource.
 The forwarded traffic must be of a type appropriate to the target object.